EJSAHN/cacao-stomata-response/README.md

 - The pipeline does not generate figures.
 - All outputs are exported to Excel.
-- The stimulus dataset is the only dataset used for response geometry, divergence, and axis alignment.
+- The stimulus dataset is the only dataset used for response geometry, divergence, and reference-axis alignment.